muratk5n/thirdwave/en/mbl/2021/week44.md

 ---

-DA HEAD..
-DA DICK..

----

-My big concern is will it feed DA HEAD.
-As in cerebral activity.

----

-Chef uses nutritional yeast to make veg burger taste more like meat burgers.
-It's true, nut yeast has a certain kick in taste that cld help..
-Mushrooms too.
-Bean and rice for 9 aminos..
-That can work

----

 That Yosemite plant output isn't bad..
 H2 energy density is 33.6 kWh/kg, 12,200 kg generation per day, and with 30 kwh usage assumption per day, per home